santiment/academy/src/docs/changelog/legacy-changelog/index.md

 **Charts**

 - Add Layout comments
-- Charts header tool bar is updated.
-We make it more compact
+- Charts header toolbar is updated.
+We made it more compact

 ### `10.11.21 - 17.11.21`